recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

     console.log("$tempF contains the conversion of raw c° into f°");
     console.log($tempF);
 ```
 <p> To test the data, a few console.log() additions were made.
-A quick look at the developer console shows the data stored within these new variables.</p>
+A quick look at the developer console shows what information was stored within the new variables.</p>

 <figure>
 <a href ="/images/temp-data.png">